-- Begin your lesson time with prayer.
-(5 min.) - This lesson is a continuation of Lesson 2.
+- Begin your lesson time with prayer. - This lesson is a continuation of Lesson 2.
 Details about the Hindu religion are reviewed and expanded on.
 It is important that the children understand the truth about God and the claims of Jesus and His plan for salvation.
 You need to know your group of kids and make sure that they have had the opportunity to accept Christ.
 Learning about the Hindu religion may bring up many questions.
 If this is the only thing you accomplish during this lesson time that is okay.
 What could be more important for a Mission Minded Kid?
-They need to be sure of their own faith and understand the other religions of the world before they can bring their faith to others.
-(5-15 min.) - As a way of reviewing the memory verse for Nepal, play the "Erase-a-Word" game.
-(10-15 min.) - Read or tell the story part of the lesson, taking time to answer questions and explain in simple terms the differences between Christianity and Hinduism.
-Have older children look up the verses included in the story, or for younger students, repeat as for verses in Lesson 2.
-(15-20 min.) - Use the coloring pages of Ganesh and his Rat to discuss the use of idols and statues in the worship of hundreds of Hindu gods.
-Talk about not being able to see the One True Living God, and how we can know He hears our prayers and is with us always.
-(10-15 min.) - Choose one of the prayer games and spend time praying for the millions of people in Nepal who practice Hinduism and are living with rejection and oppression because of the caste they were born into, or emptiness and hopelessness because of the endless cycle of reincarnation they believe they are caught in.
-Use the YouTube video as music or to enhance your students' understanding of the Nepalese culture.
-(15-30 min.)
+They need to be sure of their own faith and understand the other religions of the world before they can bring their faith to others. - As a way of reviewing the memory verse for Nepal, play the "Erase-a-Word" game. - Read or tell the story part of the lesson, taking time to answer questions and explain in simple terms the differences between Christianity and Hinduism.
+Have older children look up the verses included in the story, or for younger students, repeat as for verses in Lesson 2. - Use the coloring pages of Ganesh and his Rat to discuss the use of idols and statues in the worship of hundreds of Hindu gods.
+Talk about not being able to see the One True Living God, and how we can know He hears our prayers and is with us always. - Choose one of the prayer games and spend time praying for the millions of people in Nepal who practice Hinduism and are living with rejection and oppression because of the caste they were born into, or emptiness and hopelessness because of the endless cycle of reincarnation they believe they are caught in.